axxeerick/Axxe_website/content/teaching/updates.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Teaching"
+title = "Courses taught"
-subtitle = "Teaching positions, syllabi, SEIs, and trainings"
+subtitle = "Fostering thoughtful engagement through real-world connections, authentic assignments, and an inclusive learning environment.
+Explore my teaching portfolio to find course descriptions, syllabi, and examples of how I inspire intrinsic motivation and a sociological imagination in students."

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format